J0hn8uff3r/Streamcloud.eu-Improver/README.md

 ---Improvements---

-1-Play/Stop video using spacebar even if you clicked outside the video frame
+A-Play/Stop video using spacebar even if you clicked outside the video frame

-2-Avoid default scroll down default action when spacebar is pressed
+B-Avoid default scroll down default action when spacebar is pressed

-3-Clean unnecessary elements
+C-Clean unnecessary elements

-4-Control volume using mouse wheel
+D-Control volume using mouse wheel

-5-Hide mouse cursor on idle even if you'r not using fullscreen option
+E-Hide mouse cursor on idle even if you'r not using fullscreen option

+F-Set video controlbar below videoplayer

 ************Options************

-6-Control volume gain %
+1-Control volume gain %

-7-Choose your desired default start volume %
+2-Choose your desired default start volume %

-8-Skip video to desired position at start, so you can skip a tv show intro setting start_minute and start_second
+3-Skip video to desired position at start, so you can skip a tv show intro setting start_minute and start_second

-9-Choose desired lights level, within a range from 0 to 1 increasing 0.1
+4-Choose desired lights level, within a range from 0 to 1 increasing 0.1

-10-You can choose if you want to start video normal or in fullscreen: [0]{Default} & [1]{Fullscreen}
+5-You can choose if you want to start video normal or in fullscreen: [0]{Default} & [1]{Fullscreen}

 ************Options************